precice/precice.github.io/pages/community/precice-workshop-2021.md

   </details>

 ### Tuesday, February 23
-* 10:00 - 13:00 User presentations (20 min each)
+* 10:00 - 13:00 User presentations<br/>
-  * Pre-recorded
-  * Recording played live during session
-  * live Q&A afterwards
+  See preCICE in action, in a variety of applications.
+Each talk will be an approx. 20min video premiere, followed by a live Q&A session.
-  * Click author name for more details below
+  Click on each box for more details.<br/>

     <details class="workshop-event" id="Adhav"><summary>Prasad Adhav: Evaluation of erosion inside AWJC Nozzle by 6‐way coupling of DEM+CFD+FEM using preCICE</summary>
     <p>Authors: <a>Prasad Adhav</a>, Xavier Besseron, Alban Rousset, Bernhard Peters<br/></p>
     <p>The objective of this work is to study the particle‐induced erosion within a nozzle for abrasive cutting.
 So far, the erosion in the nozzle was predicted only through the number of collisions, using only a simple DEM+CFD coupling.
 To improve these predictions, we extend our model to a 6‐way momentum coupling with DEM+CFD+FEM to account for deformations and vibrations in the nozzle. </p>